Course - Architecture 6 Large Buildings - AAR4466

 Learning methods and activities

-Lectures, seminars and workshop exercises, parallel with the student's continual sketch and study work.
-Teaching will largely be in the form og group tutoring and group reviews.
-Teaching will take place in collaboration with AAR4467.
+Lectures, seminars, and workshop exercises, in parallel with the student’s continuous sketching and preparatory work.
+Teaching will largely consist of group-based supervision with shared reviews.
+The course will be conducted in collaboration with AAR4467.

 Compulsory assignments